steveloughran/formality/styleguide/styleguide.md

 1. These extend the normal error messages with host and port information for the experts,
 1. They add links to Hadoop wiki pages for the newbies who interpret "Connection Refused" as the namenode refusing connections, rather than them getting their destination port misconfigured.
 1. It retains all the existing socket classes.
-The aren't just wrapped in a general `IOException` —they are wrapped in new instances of the same exception class.
+They aren't just wrapped in a general `IOException` —they are wrapped in new instances of the same exception class.
 This ensures that `catch()` clauses can select on exception types.